- 4 Free Coding Courses

 What are Tynker courses like?

-Each of our 100-, 200- and 300-level courses consists of 16-17 lessons.
-Lessons are designed to last one class period (45 min to 1 hr).
+Each of our 100-, 200- and 300-level coding courses for kids consists of 16-17 lessons.
+Lessons are designed to last one class period (45 min to 1 hr.).
 As students progress through a lesson, they'll be working through different types of learning modules:

 - Interactive Lectures - set the lesson context and explain the concepts that students are about to learn